This is an archived page and for reference purposes only

 EC304 - Principles of Economics

 The first term covers the principles of microeconomics and shows how they can be applied to real-life situations and economic policy.
 The second term develops a framework for understanding macroeconomic events and macroeconomic policy.
-Throughout the module and in the seminars in particular, we demonstrate the usefulness of economics as an analytical tool for thinking about real world problems.View full module details
+The emphasis throughout both terms is to demonstrate the usefulness of economics as an analytical tool for thinking about real world problems.View full module details

 EC305 - Mathematics for Economics Mode A